Elements-Agency/benjaminjyoung/content/story/dying-in-a-snowfall/index.md

       total: 60
     - id: 734463471
       name: Original Watercolor Painting

+accolades:
+    - Featured in the Cold Decembers Exhibit at Brewtifully in North Canton, Ohio.
 ---

 Dying in a Snowfall is a painting of reality — the cold, unflinching truth of a winter’s night in Dundee Falls, Ohio.
 It is the moment that directly connects to my oil painting [Final Embrace](/story/final-embrace/).
 Where Final Embrace lives in the dream I experienced as I slipped away, Dying in a Snowfall lives in the physical world — the actual scene as it happened.